 While you might not like your judge’s decisions, it’s important to note that divorce decrees are non-negotiable.
 Once your divorce is finalized, you will be expected to carry out your responsibilities, as outlined, or risk facing serious financial and legal consequences.

 When a former spouse doesn’t follow the decree’s terms, you have several enforcement options in California.
 For property division issues, you can file a motion for enforcement or contempt with the court.
-For child support and alimony, you can work with the California Department of Child Support Services, which has powerful collection tools at its disposal.

 Depending on which part of the order is being violated, enforcement consequences could include: